-The following week, a crane arrived each day to drop off huge stacks of aluminum panels, and work began on the foundation forms (below).
-This was a lengthy, complex process made more so by the unusual design of my house, requiring a week and a half to complete.
+The following week, a crane arrived once or twice each day to drop off huge stacks of aluminum panels, and work began on the foundation forms (below).
+This was a lengthy, complex process made more so by the rough terrain, requiring a week and a half to complete.
 When it was done, it looked alarmingly massive to me; I had a hard time visualizing my home on it.

 Concrete was poured on 11 March (below), which involved the concrete pumper and a long line of cement mixers—nearly a dozen of them.
 The next day they began stripping the forms, taking only a day to undo what took a week and a half to do.
 And there was yet much more to be done.